aptech/docs/docs/CR-saved.rst

 Error checking
 ++++++++++++++

-The return value of saved can be used to check whether the data set save was successful.
+The return value of :func:`saved` can be used to check whether the data set save was successful.
 The example below checks the return value and creates an error if the save fails.

 ::